Chasing Kareem: Tracking LeBron James’ pursuit of NBA record

 Abdul-Jabbar points: 38,387.

-James’ latest game: He scored 24 points Thursday in the Los Angeles Lakers’ 119-115 double-overtime loss to Dallas.
+James’ latest game: He scored 35 points Sunday in the Los Angeles Lakers’ 113-112 loss to Philadelphia.

-Potential record-breaker: At his current rate of 29.0 points per game, with 399 points needed to pass Abdul-Jabbar, it would take James 14 more games to become the NBA’s scoring leader.
-Assuming he does not miss any games, that makes the potential record-breaker game Feb.
+Potential record-breaker: At his current rate of 29.2 points per game, with 364 points needed to pass Abdul-Jabbar, it would take James 13 more games to become the NBA’s scoring leader.
+Assuming he does not miss any games, that makes the potential record-breaking game Feb.
 9 at home against Milwaukee.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports